KQED/frontend-training-pgilmour/README.md

 Building and running
 See package.json for the details of the commands below.

+## This project contains a call to the Giphy Gif Api and requires an api key.

+You can get your own Giphy api key at : [https://developers.giphy.com/docs/api#quick-start-guide](https://developers.giphy.com/docs/api#quick-start-guide)

 ## To run the API that serves Sailor Moon universe data

 + In the CLI,  `$ yarn sailorserver`